microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

 * The SPI1 peripheral is configured as a host with an 8 MHz peripheral clock and used to transmit the ADCC conversion data to the Data Visualizer tool through the Data Gateway Interface (DGI) of the Power Debugger board

-* The UART2 peripheral instance is used to display user instructions and the selected sampling rate for the ADCC peripheral in the Terminal Window of the Data Visualizer tool
+* The UART2 peripheral instance is used to display user instructions and the selected sampling rate for the ADCC peripheral in the Terminal window of the Data Visualizer tool

 * In the project settings, the XC8 compiler optimization is set to optimization 2, which performs optimizations of all generic code generators and minimal assembly optimizations